 Meanwhile, rapid expansion is occurring in cities around the world, often without proactive, sustainable urban planning to guide growth.
 Cities worldwide already generate around 80% of global economic output while accounting for 65% of global energy use and 70% of man-made carbon emissions.
 Nearly all of the world’s population increase over the next few decades will occur in cities, with urban populations expected to rise from 3.6 billion urban residents today to over 6.3 billion in 2050.

 The shape of these cities will be a principal determinant of the human prospect, laying the groundwork for either a future in which we continue to develop sustainably while reducing impact on our climate, or grow in a way that assures high consumption and pollution.
 Cities’ resilience to climate disasters will be set, for better or worse, and the core issues of livability, which depend on intelligent settlement and transportation patterns, will be locked in.
 Now is a crucial moment to ensure that urban patterns offer a great future for people and our planet.

 *Map image: UNICEF Urban Populations 2050

 Since 1985, the Institute for Transportation and Development Policy (ITDP) has been working to promote environmentally sustainable and equitable transportation in cities worldwide, guided by Eight Principles for Better Streets and Better Cities.

 Each year, ITDP and the Sustainable Transport Award Committee select a city that has implemented innovative sustainable transportation projects in the preceding year.
 These strategies improve mobility for all residents, reduce pollution and GHG emissions, and improve safety and access for cyclists and pedestrians.
-The winning city and honorable mention is honored at a ceremony in Washington, DC in January.
-The winning city hosts MOBILIZE later on that year.
+The winning city and honorable mentions are honored at a ceremony in February and participate in STA programming throughout the year.

 Sign up for updates on our projects, events and publications.SIGN UP